-EVALUATION OF PRECEPTOR PHAR 2082 (Community)
+EVALUATION OF PRECEPTOR PHAR 2082 (Community) (By Student)

-(By Student)
+Preceptor to be Evaluated:

-Preceptor to be Evaluated: red with your preceptor after you have been assigned a grade for r will use this feedback in their own professional development, e principles of providing effective feedback that you have been taught throughout the Coll ege of Pharmacy curriculum.

-Statement Reply The preceptor was interested in my success as a student during the Practice □Yes □No Experience Program rotation.
-The preceptor was available for help and guidance and committed sufficient □Yes □No time to my personal learning/education.
-The preceptor introduced me to the staff I would be working with and oriented □Yes □No me to the site.
-The preceptor was organized and planned the rotation efficiently. □Yes □No The preceptor was the person most directly involved with my learning at the □Yes □No site.
-The preceptor gave me feedback regarding my progress on a regular basis □Yes □No throughout the rotation.

-2. The preceptor conducted at least two written evaluations with me: one at the mid-point and

-one at the end of the rotation.
+This feedback may be shared with your preceptor after you have been assign the course.
+Your preceptor will use this feedback in their own professional of therefore, please apply the principles of providing effective feedback that you taught throughout the College of Pharmacy curriculum. development, Statement Reply The preceptor was interested in my success as a student during the Practice Experience Program rotation. □Yes □No The preceptor was available for help and guidance and committed sufficient time to my personal learning/education. □Yes □No The preceptor introduced me to the staff I would be working with and oriented me to the site. □Yes □No The preceptor was organized and planned the rotation efficiently. □Yes □No The preceptor was the person most directly involved with my learning at the site. □Yes □No The preceptor gave me feedback regarding my progress on a regular basis throughout the rotation. □Yes □No The preceptor conducted at least two written evaluations with me: one at one at the end of the rotation. □Yes □No the mid-point and Comments:

-□Yes □No

-Comments: